Compositories and Gleaves

-Precomposition with either \textphnc{p} or \textphnc{\ARp} turns a functor $[n]\rightarrow \mc$ into a functor $\mathbf{Sp}_n\rightarrow \mc$.
-We regard this as a map $\mathcal{N}_\mc(n)\rightarrow \mathcal{S}_\mc(n)$.
-Since both functors have left inverses, this exhibits $\mathcal{N}_{\mc}(n)$ as a subset of $\mathcal{S}_\mc(n)$ in two ways.
+Precomposition with either \textphnc{p} or \textphnc{\ARp} turns a functor $[n]\rightarrow \sC$ into a functor $\Sp_n\rightarrow \sC$.
+We regard this as a map $\mathcal{N}_\sC(n)\rightarrow \mathcal{S}_\sC(n)$.
+Since both functors have left inverses, this exhibits $\mathcal{N}_{\sC}(n)$ as a subset of $\mathcal{S}_\sC(n)$ in two ways.
 Our goal is to show that this inclusion respects the compository structure:

-\begin{Proposition} With these definitions, $\mathcal{N}_\mc$ is a subcompository of $\mathcal{S}_\mc$ in two ways. \end{Proposition}
+\begin{Proposition} With these definitions, $\mathcal{N}_\sC$ is a subcompository of $\mathcal{S}_\sC$ in two ways. \end{Proposition}

-\begin{proof} We will give the proof only for $\textphnc{p}$; an analogous proof holds for \textphnc{\ARp}.
+\begin{proof} We will give the proof only for $\textphnc{p}$; an analogous proof applies to \textphnc{\ARp}.
 All that needs to be shown is compatibility with face/degeneracy maps and composition.
-The first follows from commutativity of
+The first follows from the commutativity of